SubhrajitG/AI-code/README.md

 Hill Climbing is an optimization algorithm that starts with an arbitrary solution to a problem and iteratively makes small changes to the solution, each time improving it.

+A* (A Star)

+A* (A Star) is a widely used pathfinding and graph traversal algorithm.
+It is known for its efficiency and accuracy in finding the shortest path between nodes, using heuristics to guide its search.